amirahnasihah/gaming-pitch-website/README.md

-Website for sponsorship in esports
+Website for sponsorship in esports industry. the content writing based on feedback given